feldroop/genedex/ROADMAP.md

 ### Nice to have, but low priority

+- a faster `u32`-SACA to make the low memory mode less painful (would be a ton of work)
 - gate rayon/OpenMP usage behind feature flag
 - API to use batched search with cursors
 - type-erase index storage type and choose automatically for text size (does that work with savefile?)